 Our DBA demands commitment, energy and hard work.
 In return you will be provided with a stimulating and life-enhancing development experience with the award of an increasingly valued qualification.

-The DBA encourages you to challenge currently assumed knowledge and understanding of management.
-We support individuals' commitment to finding new, innovative and personal responses to organisational and managerial challenges.
+The DBA will encourage you to challenge currently assumed knowledge and understanding of management.
+We support each individual's commitment to finding new, innovative and personal responses to their organisational and managerial roles.

 Visit the Nottingham Business School website

 The taught element of the DBA focuses on supporting research design and application through examining current methodological questions and debates.
 This element is provided by the School's leading professors and researchers.
 By way of support for your research, you will be assigned two supervisors who provide specialist subject knowledge and expertise in designing and conducting management research.